-Dr Ferencz: “Since going digital.
-I‘ve travelled much more than I ever have in the past.
+Dr. Ferencz: “Since going digital.
+I‘ve traveled much more than I ever have in the past.
 I lecture and consult and I am out of the office much more.
 I have much more free time and my productivity is the same or better since I went digital.
 My number of new patients has increased as well because patients talk about it.”

 3Shape: How do you think the 3Shape Advisory Board meeting went?

-Dr Ferencz: “The way dentists care for patients has changed dramatically over the past few years with digital technology driving much of this change.
-Digital workflows enable dental professionals to work more efficiently and accurately, with digital case handling as I mentioned, now surpassing in many cases, analogue treatment in quality.
+Dr. Ferencz: “The way dentists care for patients has changed dramatically over the past few years with digital technology driving much of this change.
+Digital workflows enable dental professionals to work more efficiently and accurately, with digital case handling as I mentioned, now surpassing in many cases, analog treatment in quality.

 3Shape is interesting in that there is a passion that its users have for the company that is analogous to the passion that Apple users have for their products.
 3Shape is driven by innovation much the same as Apple.
 And like Apple, they strive to make products that are more useful, beneficial and incidentally, look cool too.”